jumaili/NewRocket_Portal_App/README.md

 ```

 Then it will automatically open your preffered browser and the AngularJS app is running!
-Please look at it's responsiveness and let me know what improvements to make! :)
+Please look at it's responsiveness and let me know what improvements to make! :grin: